Skip to main content

 How Excalibur Systems Stopped Overpaying on Every Dollar-to-Shekel Conversion

-Excalibur converts $200,000–$400,000 every other month.
-Here is what switching from their bank to Adesco actually cost them.
+Excalibur converts hundreds of thousands of dollars every two months.
+Here is what switching from their bank to Adesco actually saved them.

-Why They Gave Adesco a Try
+Why Adesco

 One conversation.
 One rate comparison.
 The decision followed.

-The Result After Time With Adesco
+The Result

 That is not a rounding error.
-That is the cumulative effect of getting a better rate on every conversion, run after run, on significant volumes.
+That is the cumulative effect of a better rate on every conversion, run after run, on significant volumes.

 Is Your Business in the Same Position?